 Your safety is incredibly important to SHARPP.
-Our web chat and text helplines are available to provide confidential one-on-one crisis support Monday-Friday from 10am-3pm.
+Our web chat and text helplines are available to provide confidential one-on-one crisis support Monday-Friday from 9am-4pm.
+(Beginning June 1, 2022 the SHARPP WebChat will not be staffed for the summer.
+You can find alternative ways to contact us here.)
 Through these features, you can speak with a trained staff member who can provide you with emotional support, validation, information and referrals, as well as a safe place to talk about what you have experienced.
 To ensure your safety, SHARPP has taken many steps to partner with nationally recognized resources.
 By providing the following information we do not wish to suggest that chatting or texting is not a safe way to engage with SHARPP.
 Rather, we want to provide you with information to assist you in making an informed decision regarding the best way to connect with us.

 Web Chat Helpline

 The web chat helpline is a secure instant-messaging format that allows you to speak confidentially with a trained advocate.
 It can be accessed via the web browser on your computer or mobile device.